 State Title 5

 Below are the state regulations for Distance Education in the California Community Colleges.
-Please note that these regulations are currently under review, and proposed revisions could go into effect in fall 2018.

 § 55200.
 Definition and Application.

 Distance education means instruction in which the instructor and student are separated by time and/or distance and interact through the assistance of technology.
 All distance education is subject to the general requirements of this chapter as well as the specific requirements of this article.
 In addition, instruction provided as distance education is subject to the requirements of the Americans with Disabilities Act (42 U.S.C. § 12100 et seq.) and section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794d).

 § 55202.
 Course Quality Standards.

 The same standards of course quality shall be applied to any portion of a course conducted through distance education as are applied to traditional classroom courses, in regard to the course quality judgment made pursuant to the requirements of section 55002, and in regard to any local course quality determination or review process.
 Determinations and judgments about the quality of distance education under the course quality standards shall be made with the full involvement of faculty in accordance with the provisions of subchapter 2 (commencing with section 53200) of chapter 2.